voceconnect/multi-post-thumbnails/readme.txt

 = 1.4 =

 * Add a context parameter to the thickbox opener to narrow down the selection in the media upload tabs to the one being set/viewed (props kevinlangleyjr) which reduces clutter when many thumbnails are registered.
+Refactor js to use an object (props markparolisi).

 = 1.3 =